Tom Coughlin

-Thomas Richard Coughlin (/ˈkɒflɪn/ KOF-lin; born August 31, 1946) is an American former football coach and executive.
+Thomas Richard Coughlin (/ˈkɒflɪn/ KOF-lin; born August 31, 1946) is an American former football coach and executive of the National Football League (NFL).
 He was the head coach for the New York Giants from 2004 to 2015.
 He led the Giants to victory in Super Bowl XLII and Super Bowl XLVI, both times against the New England Patriots.
-Coughlin was also the inaugural head coach of the Jacksonville Jaguars, serving from 1995 to 2002 and leading the team to two AFC Championship Games.
+Coughlin was also the inaugural head coach of the Jacksonville Jaguars, serving from 1995 to 2002 and leading the team to two AFC Championship Game appearances.
 Prior to his head coaching career in the NFL, he was head coach of the Boston College Eagles football team from 1991 to 1993, and served in a variety of coaching positions in the NFL as well as coaching and administrative positions in college football.

 Early life

-Coughlin was born in Waterloo, New York in 1946, and played football and basketball in high school.
-He once played a high school basketball game against Jim Boeheim, who played for Lyons High School at the time.
+Coughlin was born in Waterloo, New York, in 1946, and played football and basketball in high school.
+He once played a high school basketball game against former Syracuse University Basketball Coach Jim Boeheim, who played for Lyons High School at the time.
 He idolized Heisman Trophy winner Ernie Davis and wished to play at Syracuse.